miku0129/ohanamimart/README.md

 - **Architected data driven application:** Embedded Google Analytics to provide research on user preferences.
 - **Increased development speed:** Enabled Github Actions in Firebase Hosting to gain CI/CD.
-- **Quality status management:** Achieved stability in status management using by Redux.
+- **Achieved stability in status management:** Introducing Redux for status management.
 - **Appeal to the eye:** Enhance visuals with react-image-gallery and react-slick.

 ## Demo